If you wish to study this course full-time you must apply through UCAS; UCAS Code NN12, Institution Code Y70.

 If you wish to study part-time follow the 'apply' link at the top of this page and fill out a York College application form.

-48 UCAS tariff points or equivalent (PPP) (please see the UCAS tariff calculator on the left-hand side of this webpage to work out your tariff point amount)
+Standard Entry: 48 UCAS Tariff points or equivalent (MMP) and minimum Level 2 English and maths.
+Please see the UCAS tariff calculator on the left-hand side of this webpage to work out your tariff point amount.

 Non-standard entry: Applicants who have relevant skills and experience but who do not hold the standard minimum entry requirements will be considered.
 Applicants will be required to demonstrate the necessary skills and experience to enter the course through their personal statement.